 The HMI Final Report can be read below.

-Our school was inspected by OFSTED on the 18th and 19th September 2018.
+Our school was inspected by OFSTED on the 24th and 25th May 2022.
 In their report they note the following strengths: